 Advantages aside, the current generation of UAVs suffer from a number of vulnerabilities.
 Operator boredom is one of them.
-While backyard drone inventors enthusiastically set aside hours of free time to pilot their craft, a military operator must sit for up to 12 hours at a time trying to maintain attention on a scene where nothing important can happen for days on end.
+While backyard drone inventors enthusiastically set aside hours of free time to pilot their craft, a military operator must maintain attention on a scene where nothing important can happen for days on end.
 Inevitably, vigilance decreases over time.

 On the flip side, this same operator will often get to know their targets well.
 They see their patterns—when they get up in the morning, where they go, and who they live with.
 And, after the operator has hit a target, they continue to monitor the scene, sometimes over the course of several hours.
 This can provide valuable intelligence, but it also means the operator witnesses death, destruction, and the aftermath, including the reaction of people on the ground.